Assessment & Reporting

 Both Formative and Summative Assessment are used in the overall assessment of student progress.

 Formative assessment is assessment for learning.
 It is part of the instructional process.
 It is a range of formal and informal assessment procedures employed by teachers during the learning process in order to modify teaching and learning activities to improve student outcomes.
-Having clearly defined Learning Intentions and using Success Criteria for each Maths and English lesson is required to ensure time on task and learning is maximised.

 Reporting can be both Formal and Informal and is completed in a number of ways.
 The emphasis of reporting is on individual progress in learning.